ebalti/Double-Generalized-Gamma-Distribution/README.md

 2- "main.m" validates the cumulative distibution function (CDF) by comparing the analytical and Monte Carlo simulations.

 See each file for further documentation.

+# License and Referencing

+This code package is licenced under the GPLv3 license.
+If you in any way use this code for research that results in publications, please cite our original articles listed above.